philippines69/carlcastroarchives/_posts/2022-06-28-my-first-post-finally.md

 ---
 <figure> <img src="https://cdn.discordapp.com/attachments/993410728088305734/993757362487828550/unknown.png" alt="Literally me right now" style="width:600px;"> <figcaption>Fig. 1.0 - Me right now</figcaption> </figure>

-I've been working on this site for a couple of months now.
-And honestly? **Jekyll** has been quite a pain in the butt.
+I've been working on this site for months now.
+And honestly? **Jekyll** has been a pain in the butt.
+Take note, my experience with web development was basically ZERO before this.

-Literally.

-My poor behind has been sore after weeks of sitting all day.
-The error messages just kept on coming.
 But hey, you're reading this right now, so I guess it all worked out in the end!

 <figure> <img src="https://cdn.discordapp.com/attachments/993410728088305734/994090844019757117/Gifpro_out_fbeabc0fa9ed24e1afceff4a01824cfb.gif" alt="Literally me right now" style="width:600px;"> <figcaption></figcaption> </figure>